GoogleChrome/web.dev/src/site/content/en/blog/smoothness/index.md

 no visual update.

 {% Aside %}
-  **Note:** animation detection in tooling, as well as the specifics of animation implementations in browsers, continually evolves and improves.
+  Animation detection in tooling, as well as the specifics of animation implementations in browsers, continually evolves and improves.
-  Chrome recently moved [background-color animations](https://developer.chrome.com/blog/hardware-accelerated-animations/#whats-coming-next) from main thread to compositor!
+  Chrome recently moved [background-color animations](https://developer.chrome.com/blog/hardware-accelerated-animations/#whats-coming-next) from the main thread to the compositor!
 {% endAside %}

-### Quality vs. quantity
+### Quality versus quantity

 Finally, detecting animations and animation frame updates is still only part of the story because it only captures the quantity of animation updates, not the quality.

-For example, you may see a perfectly steady stream of 60fps while watching a video.
+For example, you may see a perfectly steady stream of 60&nbsp;fps while watching a video.
 Technically, this is perfectly smooth.
 But the video itself may have a low bit rate, or even issues with network buffering.
 This isn't captured by animation smoothness metrics directly, yet may still be quite jarring to the